Three Good Maps for Southbay and Torrance

 The Crossing Hawthorne and Del Amo

-Torrance has remained a standout in the 2024 office market, maintaining stability despite the broader challenges faced by neighboring areas like El Segundo and the LAX corridor.
-While the El Segundo/LAX area has seen a sharp decline in demand due to layoffs, permanent telework, work-from-home trends and disruptions in the tech and media sectors, Torrance’s office market has proven resilient.
-The downturn that hit El Segundo/LAX in late 2023, leading to a vacancy rate of over 25% by mid-2024, has not affected Torrance in the same way.
+Torrance remained a stable standout through 2024 and it looks like it will be more of the same heading into 2025, as it maintains stablility despite the broader challenges faced by neighboring areas like El Segundo and the LAX corridor.
+The El Segundo/LAX area saw sharp declines in demand due to layoffs, permanent telework, work-from-home trends and disruptions in the tech and media sectors.

 For over a decade, buildings in the El Segundo/LAX area commanded higher rents—sometimes $1.50 to $2.00 more per square foot than Torrance.
 However, the situation has changed.
 In El Segundo, landlords are acquiring distressed properties at large discounts and upgrading them to attract tenants while cannibalizing neighboring buildings.
 Good ole stable Torrance continues to thrive with a vacancy rate below 12%.